ksdrar/vscode-typed-css-modules/README.md

 /* @type */
 ```

-ahead of your `.css/.less/.scss` file, and save, you will get a `d.ts` file in same directory.
+ahead of your `.css/.less/.scss` file, save, and you will get a `d.ts` file in same directory.

-## preview
+## Preview

 ![img](https://s2.ax1x.com/2019/01/31/k1yTT1.gif)